gustambolopez/htmlium/README.md

 Footer: "<footer> its {{year}}</footer>"
 ```

-2. Components can include **variables** that you’ll fill in later using HTML attributes.
+2. Components can include **variables** that you’ll fill in later using html attributes.

 ---